The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): The AtLAST design study

-To achieve a pointing accuracy of $\leq 2\arcsec$ for AtLAST, we expect that a static pointing error correction model combined with closed-loop control compensation techniques (e.g., flexible body control, \citealt{BaarsKaercher2018}) will need to be implemented, or alternatively, a new approach using machine learning algorithms that can include sensor data and more factors needs to be developed, such as that recently tested by \cite{nyheim2024machine}.
-We describe our approach to achieving the pointing accuracy requirement in Sect.~\ref{sec:pointing_accuracy}.
+Finally, we note that we anticipate that AtLAST will use a static pointing error correction model combined with closed-loop control compensation techniques (e.g., relying on the concept of flexible body control as detailed in \citealt{BaarsKaercher2018}).
+We describe our approach to achieving the mechanical pointing accuracy requirement in Sect.~\ref{sec:pointing_accuracy}.